BFA in Communications Design

 VISUAL IDENTITY

-including color palette, logo/wordmark applications, and brand guidelines.
+including color palette, logo/wordmark applications, and consistent visuals across digital and print.

-including color palette, logo/wordmark applications, and brand guidelines.
+including color palette, logo/wordmark applications, and consistent visuals across digital and print.

 In desktop and mobile breakpoints that illustrate how a real web archive could function as well as what features it would have.